Quick start

 Y | replicas | The number of desired instances |

 N | serviceAccountName | The name of the ServiceAccount to use for the PolicyServer deployment.
-If no value is provided, the default ServiceAccount from the namespace, where the kubewarden-controller is installed, is used |
+If there is no provided value, the default ServiceAccount from the installation namespace, of kubewarden-controller , gets used |

 N | env | The list of environment variables |